kayleeodom/Sentence-Creation/README.md

 # Sentence-Creation
 CIS477 Group Project (Avery Harris and Kaylee Odom)

-    ReadMe Needs:
-        - how to install python libs
-        - guide on how to run the project (commands needed)
-        - summary of what it does
-        - ML models used and what they are doing
-        - Metrics section

-ReadMe Info:

     Problem/Task:
         Create or work with a machine learning model that takes a given sentence with a "masked" word and returns a list of words that could potentially replace the masked word.